-In physiological conditions, RR and SAP normally reciprocally affect each other due to both the baroreflex regulatory feedback and the mechanisms of feedforward coupling (mainly of mechanical nature, such as the Windkessel and Frank-Starling effects) [21,43].
-The presence of a closed-loop interaction between the heart period and the systolic arterial pressure highlighted by past works [2,21,43,44] suggests the importance to implement causality to assess cardiovascular interactions.
+In physiological conditions, RR and SAP normally reciprocally affect each other due to both regulatory feedback and mechanical feedforward coupling mechanisms (mainly of mechanical nature, such as the Windkessel and Frank-Starling effects) [23,36].
+The presence of a closed-loop interaction between the heart period and the systolic arterial pressure highlighted by past works [2,23,36,37] suggests the importance to implement causality to assess cardiovascular interactions.

-Our results confirm the findings already reported in the literature [10,20,43], highlighting the suitability of a causal method (γ index) versus a non-causal method (α index) for the frequency domain evaluation of BRS.
-Given the mathematical formulation of both indices (compare Eqs.
-(7) vs (4)), the non-causal measures are always higher than the causal ones (see also Fig. 4).
-This points out the unsuitability of non-causal measures to properly discriminate between the two directions of interaction in closed-loop bivariate processes.
-In the case of cardiovascular variability, this results in the inability of non-causal method to separate feedback and feedforward mechanisms, and in an overestimation of the BRS [10,13].
-On the other hand, the closed-loop modeling of a causal method allows to separately evaluate feedback and feedforward pathways, quantifying their relative contribution to the overall cardiovascular regulation, thus extracting a more reasonable estimation of BRS [10].
+450 Our results confirm the findings already reported in the literature [10,35,36] highlighting the suitability of a causal (γ index) instead of a non-causal method (α index) for the frequency domain evaluation of BRS.
+The values of causal gain indices obtained in our analysis are significantly lower than the corresponding non-causal ones in all the groups of subjects during rest and head-up tilt.
+This finding confirms that the non-causal approach may overestimate the BRS, while closed-loop modeling 455 allows to separately evaluate feedback and feedforward pathways, quantifying their relative contribution to the overall cardiovascular regulation [10].

-510 The mixing between feedback and feedforward RR-SAP interactions can be also the reason why the non-causal measures of BRS detected a lower gain during postural stress not only in the AMI patients, but also in the Old and Young healthy subjects.
-The effect of the tilt maneuver on the power spectrum of HRV is widely known [45-48], as it is recognized that it evokes a greater effectiveness of the baroreflex that is mirrored by higher values of coupling between SAP and RR during postural stress; this effect was 515 observed both in the present and in previous investigations [10,16,26].
-Nevertheless, a decrease of the magnitude of the reflex, mirrored by the gain estimate, is more difficult to explain physiologically; in our work, the latter was observed only in the AMI patients using the global causal measure.
-Moreover, the causal measures of gain (both global and local) highlighted a significantly lower gain in the Old group, and especially in the 520
+The mixing between feedback and feedforward RR-SAP interactions can be also the reason why the non-causal measures of BRS detected a lower gain during postural stress not only in the AMI patients, but also in the Old and Young healthy subjects.
+The effect of tilt maneuver on the power spectrum of heart rate variability (HRV) is widely known [38-41], as is recognized that it evokes a greater effectiveness of the baroreflex that is mirrored by higher values of coupling between SAP and RR during postural stress; this effect was observed both in the present and in previous investigations [10,16,42].
+Nevertheless, a decrease of the magnitude of the reflex, mirrored by the gain estimate, is more difficult to explain physiologically; here, the latter was observed only in the AMI patients using the global causal measure.
+Moreover, the causal measures of gain (both global and local) highlighted a significantly lower gain in the Old group, and especially in the AMI group, compared to the Young group.
+These decreased BRS values were observed in both the supine 470 and upright position, documenting a reduced response of the baroreflex likely related to an impairment occurring with the coronary disease.

-- AMI group, compared to the Young group.
-These decreased BRS values were observed in both the supine and upright position, documenting a reduced response of the baroreflex likely related to an impairment occurring with the coronary disease. - As regards the mechanical feedforward, the significant increase with head-up tilt observed for the non-causal measures of gain in all groups was found consistently for 525 both causal measures only in the AMI patients.
+As regards the mechanical feedforward, the significant increase with head-up tilt observed for the non-causal measures of gain in all groups was found consistently for both causal measures only in the AMI patients.
 This result may be an indication of a physiological response to tilt that occurs as a consequence of the disease (as discussed in Sect 4.3), and is observed in young healthy subjects only when non-causal methods are improperly used to assess the gain function.

-4.2 Global vs. local assessment of cardiovascular interactions 530
+4.2 Global vs. local assessment of cardiovascular interactions